• Skip to primary navigation

 Did you like this Haitian Epis Recipe?
 If so, make sure to check out these other recipes I picked out just for you:

 If you want to get to the root of all Haitian cuisine, look no further.
-Haitian epis is a blend of herbs and vegetables that forms the base for most of the dishes eaten in the country!
+This Epis Recipe is a blend of herbs and vegetables that forms the base for most of the dishes eaten in the country!

 Print Pin Rate